jsha/blocktogether/testing.md

 - Verify the action for @twestact8 is 'done'.

 - TODO: Find a good way to test cancelled-suspended.

+## Subscriptions viewing and editing.

+- As @twestact3, visit /subscriptions.
+- Verify that @twestact3 is subscribed to @blocksAlot and has no subscribers.
+- Click the 'x' next to @blocksAlot, verify that entry disappears.
+- Reload /subscriptions, verify there are no subscriptions and no subscribers.
+- Visit @blocksAlot's shared block lists and subscribe again.

+- As @blocksAlot, visit /subscriptions.
+- Verify that @blocksAlot is subscribed to no-one and has @twestact3 as a subscriber.
+- Click the 'x' next to @twestact3, verify that entry disappears.
+- Reload /subscriptions, verify there are no subscriptions and no subscribers.

+- As each of @twestact3, @twestact4, subscribe to @blocksAlot.
+- As @twestact3, share a block list.
+- As @twestact4, subscribe to @twestact3's block list.
+- As @twestact5, subscribe to @twestact3's block list.

+## Block diffs

+- Log on with @blocksAlot
+- On Twitter, block @twestact9.
+- Reload /my-blocks (triggers a fresh block fetch).
+- Reload /my-blocks again, verify @twestact9 shows up as blocked.
+- Visit /actions.
+- Verify a block appears at the top of the list for @twestact9, with cause: external and no Cause user.

+- In a different window, log on with @twestact9.
+- Deactivate @twestact9.
+- As @blocksAlot, reload /my-blocks twice.
+- Verify @twestact9 no longer shows up in /my-blocks.
+- Visit /actions, verify there is no unblock for @twestact9.

+- On Twitter, as @twestact9, reactivate @twestact9.
+- As @blocksAlot, reload /my-blocks twice.
+- Verify @twestact9 shows up again in /my-blocks.
+- Visit /actions, verify there *is* a block for @twestact9 (this is non-ideal behavior but it's fine).

+- On Twitter, unblock @twestact9.
+- Reload /my-blocks twice, verify @twestact9 no longer shows up as blocked.
+- Visit /actions.
+- Verify an unblock appears at the top of the list for @twestact9.

+## Subscriptions, propagation of blocks

+- As @twestact3, visit /actions.
+- Verify there are two block entries for @twestact9, one of which should be cancelled-duplicate.
+- Verify there is one unblock entry for @twestact9.
+- Reload /my-blocks twice, verify @twestact9 is not blocked.

+- propagation of blocks
+- propagation of unblocks
+- no propagation of new-account blocks
+- no propagation of subscription blocks
+- no propagation of unblocks where previous block was not caused by author

 ## Revoking the app